Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Related Work

-Another approach is to rely on a single estimator, thereby reducing the number of parameters used during training.
+Many works focus on developing simpler RL algorithms that are closer to the original Q-learning algorithm to benefit from up-to-date Bellman updates.
+A reasonable approach is to use additional resources or privileged information to remove the target network.
+For example, \citet{gallici2025simplifying} demonstrated that cleverly using parallel environments mitigates the need for a target network.
+However, real-world applications are often limited to a single process.
+Interestingly, \citet{lindstrom2025pre} show that constructing the regression target from the online network alone is stable after a pre-training phase using expert data.
+While this study gives hope that a target-free algorithm is feasible, it still relies on additional resources that are not available in the general case. \citet{shao2022grac} introduce a cross-entropy method to refine the actions suggested by the policy to construct the bootstrapped estimate.
+While promising, this technique is limited to the actor-critic setting, and requires additional resources to optimize the landscape defined by the $Q$-function.
+In this work, we do not consider having access to additional resources or privileged information as we are interested in building a general-purpose algorithm for off-policy learning.\\ Another approach is to rely on a single estimator, thereby reducing the number of parameters used during training.
 For example, \citet{kim2019deepmellow} replace the maximum operator with the MellowMax operator to construct a target-free algorithm.
 However, a following work \citep{gan2021stabilizing} suggests that reintroducing the target network is beneficial, indicating that the improvements made by the first approach come from the different nature of the update instead of up-to-date bootstrapped estimates.
-This makes MellowMax orthogonal to our approach.
+This makes MellowMax mostly orthogonal to our approach. \citet{kapturowskihuman} explore incorporating recent online estimates through a trust region around the target-network values, yet their method is a comprehensive algorithm with multiple interacting components contributing to performance.
 Some works intervene in the architecture of the function approximator to stabilize the training dynamics when using only one estimator.
 For example, \citet{li2021fourier} design neural networks processing the state given as input in the Fourier space.
 Nonetheless, their analysis shows that the approach struggles to handle high-dimensional input spaces.
 More recently, \citet{bhattcrossq} introduce CrossQ, an actor-critic algorithm that uses batch normalization~\citep{ioffe2015batch} to account for the distribution match between the state-action pair and the next state-next action pair.
 A follow-up work demonstrates that this idea can work better with a target network~\citep{palenicek2025scalingoff}, moving away from the objective of constructing the regression target from up-to-date estimates, and making this method orthogonal to our approach.
-In the following, we also choose to rely on a target network since \citet{vincent2025bridging} show that target-free methods still underperform compared to target-based methods.
+In the following, we also choose to rely on a target network since \citet{vincent2026bridging} show that target-free methods still underperform compared to target-based methods.
+Closer to our approach are the hybrid methods where the regression target is built from the online network, but an old copy of the online network is used to regularize the update. \citet{zhu2021self} introduce Self-correcting $Q$-learning~(ScQL), which evaluates the $Q$-estimate of the next state at the action that maximizes a combination of the target and online network. \citet{pichebridging} regularize the online network predictions with the prediction given by the target network.
+In Section~\ref{sec:online_rl}, we compare MINTO to those methods.\\ Building the regression target from the online network accelerates the overestimation bias, which degrades performance.
+The overestimation bias is a long-standing problem in off-policy RL~\citep{hasselt2010double}, which arises from the interaction between the maximum operator and the stochastic nature of the bootstrap estimate.
+A first attempt to combat this issue is to learn two independent estimates of the $Q$-function and evaluate one $Q$-estimate on the best action suggested by the other estimator to build the regression target~\citep{hasselt2010double}.
+While this idea is scalable to deep settings~\citep{van2016deep}, it leads to underestimation, which hinders exploration.
+The \ac{CDQ} trick, proposed by \cite{fujimoto2018addressing}, is an effective technique for alleviating overestimation bias by taking the minimum between two critic networks. \ac{CDQ} remains widely used in modern off-policy actor–critic algorithms \citep{haarnoja2018softapp, leesimba, lee2025hyperspherical, palenicek2025scalingoff} and has inspired several related approaches.
+For instance, Maxmin Q-learning~\citep{lan2020maxmin} reduces overestimation bias by taking the minimum across several estimators before applying the Bellman maximization operator, but at the cost of training multiple networks.
+In contrast, our method applies the minimum operator between the target and online network, incorporating the latest online estimates in a stable manner to achieve faster learning.